TwentyFourMinutes/Venflow/README.md

 ## About

 Venflow is a brand new ORM, written from the ground up to try and provide an alternative to EF-Core and many other ORMs.
 It allows you to define Models and their relations with each other.
-Additionally it maps all queries on its own while still maintaining great performance, with options for custom SQL.
+Additionally it maps all queries on its own while still maintaining great performance.

 Lets face it, EF-Core is awesome, but it can be slow, really slow.
 However this library tries to overcome that by providing similar features while maintaining great performance.
 Venflow comes with a very similar UX to Dapper and EF-Core, in order to keep the learning curve as low as possible.